HaitaiNg/Education/Books/the_managers_path_quotes.md

 havoc on the mental health of their teams.
-When you believe that these are the only alternatives, a manager who leaves you alone most of the time unless you specifically ask for help doesn’t seem so bad at all."
+When you believe that these are the only alternatives, a manager who leaves you alone most of the time unless you specifically ask for help doesn’t seem so bad at all.
 (2)

 There are, however, other options.
 Managers who care about you as a person, and who actively work to help